MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ### -Everyone
-The Everyone parameter specifies that the updated policy applies to all users in the organization.
-Valid values are:
+The Everyone switch specifies that the updated policy applies to all users in the organization.
+You don't need to specify a value with this switch.

-- $true: The policy applies to all users.
-This is the only useful value for this parameter.
-- $false: Don't use this value.

-Don't use this parameter with the GroupIds or UserIds parameters.
+Don't use this switch with the GroupIds or UserIds parameters.

 ```yaml
 Type: SwitchParameter